keneni0/CodexHub/README.md

 - Next.js 16 Caching: Uses server component patterns and cache-aware fetches for performance.
 - PostHog Analytics: Optional integration for tracking user interactions.

-🤸 Quick Start

-This README intentionally omits step-by-step installation and run commands — you indicated you'll handle deployment.
-High-level behavior:

-- The app prefers MongoDB + Cloudinary when environment variables are provided.
-- Without DB or Cloudinary, it falls back to `lib/constants.ts` (sample events) and `data/events.json` for created events; images go to `public/uploads/`.
-- After creating an event, the client attempts to navigate to `/event/<slug>` and refresh server components so the homepage and event pages show the new item immediately.